-- o We recognize that we can't do this alone. - o We recognize that there are people who want to partner with us. - o We collaborate with those who are willing to be part of a team to support our child. - o We work toward healthy outcomes for our child and others.
+- o We recognize that we can't do this alone. - o We recognize that there are people who want to be partners with us. - o We collaborate with those who are willing to be part of a team to support our child. - o We work toward healthy outcomes for our child and others. - o We recognize that 'thriving' is building a village where we can experience joy and hope.

-Discussion: Where are you on the learning curve at this point?
+Where are you on the learning curve at this point?
 What strategy or principle might help you move to the next stage on the learning curve?

+Consistently Thriving

-Consistently Thriving Beginning to Thrive Survival Mode
+Crisis to Thrive

+Survival

+Mode